blockprotocol/blockprotocol/packages/block-template/README.md

 npm run start
 ```

-Now (using VSCODE), go to the Debug tab, select "Launch Chrome" and start the debugger (F5).
+Now (using VS Code), go to the Debug tab, select "Launch Chrome" and start the debugger (F5).

 You should now be able to set breakpoints and step through the code.